1974 United States Senate elections: New Hampshire

 The New Hampshire election resulted in the longest contested election for the U.S. Congress in United States history.

 In 1973, then-incumbent senator Norris Cotton announced he would not seek re-election.
 Republican strategists admitted that it would be tough for their party to hold on to the seat.

 The campaign of 1974 pitted Democrat John A. Durkin, who had served as New Hampshire's Insurance Commissioner and as Attorney General, against Republican Louis C. Wyman, a conservative, widely known member of the United States House of Representatives from New Hampshire's 1st congressional district.
 As Wyman was the more experienced politician, he was predicted by many to win handily.

 On election day, Wyman won with a margin of just 355 votes.
-Durkin immediately demanded a recount, which, completed November 27, 1974, declared Durkin the winner by a margin of 2 votes.
+Durkin immediately demanded a recount, which, completed November 27, 1974, declared Durkin the winner by a margin of 10 votes.
 Republican Governor Meldrim Thomson Jr. awarded Durkin a provisional certificate of election.
+However, Wyman demanded another recount in which he prevailed by two votes.

 Wyman promptly appealed to the New Hampshire State Ballot Law Commission.
 Durkin tried to defeat the appeal in the New Hampshire courts.
 The state ballot commission conducted its own partial recount and announced on December 24, 1974, that Wyman had won by just two votes.
 Governor Thomson rescinded Durkin’s certificate, and awarded a new credential to Wyman.

 Senator Cotton resigned on December 31, 1974, and Governor Thomson appointed Wyman to fill the remainder of the term, which would expire January 3, 1975.

 The election contest was not settled, however, and eventually a new election would be called in 1975.